aquasecurity/community/Readme.md

 Criteria | Prize
 --- | ---
-1 contribution | Aqua Open Source sticker pack or Aqua Open Source face mask for your choosing 4 contributions | Aqua Open Source sticker pack and Aqua Open Source face mask for your choosing and Aqua Hacktoberfest t-shirt
-Top 3 contributors | special gift!
+1 contribution | Aqua open source sticker pack or face mask for your choosing 4 contributions | Aqua open source sticker pack or face mask for your choosing + Aqua Hacktoberfest t-shirt Top 3 contributors | special gift!

 ## How can I help?